I know. You look at that mass of quilt and you look at the space under the arm of your sewing machine and you think, “No way!”

 You only need to do this for the first row of stitching.
 After that each row serves as the guide for the next.

-I usually just eyeball the distance between rows, but in case you want a little more precision – check back next Tuesday.
-I’ll have a new video showing you a nifty little gizmo to help you stitch perfectly parallel lines.
+I usually just eyeball the distance between rows, but in case you want a little more precision – check out this video showing you a nifty little gizmo to help you stitch perfectly parallel lines.